North-West-Wind/forge-autofish/README.md

 Finally!
 An AFK fishing mod for Forge users!

 ## Download
-1. Go to the release page [here](https://github.com/North-West-Wind/forge-autofish/releases)
+1. Go to the CurseForge page [here](https://www.curseforge.com/minecraft/mc-mods/autofish-for-forge)
 2. Find the version of the mod you want
 3. Find the Minecraft version of the mod you want
 4. Download